JOSEPH WEIZENBAUM: A PARRHESIASTES IN THE DIGITAL AGE

 ("Warum kritisches Denken in der Informatik?") and said: "It is

-astonishing that this question has to be stated at all" ("Es ist
+astonishing that the question has to be stated at all" ("Es ist

 erstaunlich, dass die Frage überhaupt gestellt werden muss")